“No one ever made a decision because of a number. They need a story.”

-This page lists a few of the books, papers and links I reference in my podcast and work.
-If you want to dig even deeper, start here.
+This page lists the core books, papers and websites I reference in my podcast and work.
+If you want to dig even deeper, start here…

 - Breuning, L. G. (2015).
 Habits of a Happy Brain